grandgeorg/boltcms-docker/README.md

 tar -xvzf docker/boltcms.tar.gz -C docker/boltcms/
 ```

-3. Rename `.env.example` to `.env` and set the environment variables.
+3. Rename `docker/.env.example` to `docker/.env` and set the environment variables.
 4. Edit `docker/boltcms/.env` and set the environment variables for `APP_SECRET` and `DATABASE_URL`.
 5. Change into the `docker` directory and run `docker compose build` to build the docker image.
 6. Run `docker-compose up -d` to start the containers.